vaginessa/Tool-X/README.md

 ## Now Tool-X is installed successfully.
 To run Tool-X Type Tool-X

-Now type Tool-X from anywhare in your terminl to open Tool-X.
+Now type Tool-X from anywhare in your terminal to open Tool-X.

 <br/><br/>